pearofducks/blackback-client/README.md

 components
 ----------

-- **blackbackInstall:** installs virtualenv, then creates a virtualenv with ansible installed at /usr/local/gorilla/ansible
+- **com.gorilla.blackbackRunner.plist:** runs `blackbackRunner` on reboot, and every 10 hours - or on first wake after this.
+This is also loaded immediately after install via postinstall.
-- **com.gorilla.blackbackRunner.plist:** runs `blackbackRunner` on every reboot, and every 10 hours - or on first wake after this
+- **blackbackRunner:** pulls the repo (specified as the first argument) and runs ansible using the local.yml file in the repo, it will test for connectivity (~50x with 10s sleep) before timing out
-- **blackbackRunner:** pulls the repo (specified as the first argument) and runs ansible using the local.yml file in the repo, it will test for connectivity (10x with 10s sleep) before timing out
+- **blackbackInstall:** installs virtualenv via easy_install, then creates a virtualenv with ansible installed at /usr/local/gorilla/ansible